xaya/xaya_docs/games.md

   1,000 CHI are sent to the company address Cxyz, **then** the player gets a diamond sword for her avatar in the game state.

-Note that there exists also a second possibility for trade in games:  As the in-game account and ownership of items is associated to a player's `p/` name, the whole name can be traded for CHI outside of the game state (potentially using atomic name trading).
-To transfer only parts of a player's assets, a temporary name can be created, then selected in-game assets transferred to it in the game state, and then this name traded.
-Both options for trading are viable, and can be used depending on the particular circumstances.
+Note that there exists a second possibility for trading in games:  As the in-game account and ownership of items are associated with a player's `p/` name, the whole name can be traded for CHI outside of the game state (potentially using atomic name trading).
+To transfer only some of a player's assets, a temporary name can be created, then selected in-game assets transferred to it in the game state, and then that temporary name can be traded.
+Both options for trading
+are viable, and can be used depending on the particular circumstances.

 ## Processing Backwards in Time <a name="undoing"></a>